What are the regular expressions or "regex"?

 Compliance Reports

-In the compliance report settings, you can define URL(s) you don’t want to be integrated into the compliance report (filtered out).
-You have the option to use regex rules for that by selecting the regular expression option.
-Using a regular expression offers more flexibility in the selection of URLs you don’t want to have in your reports.
+In the compliance report settings, you can define the URL(s) you want to be integrated into the compliance report.
+You can use regex rules for that by selecting the regular expression option.
+Using a regular expression offers more flexibility in selecting URLs you don’t want to have in your reports.

 Capture d’écran 2023-01-03 à 10.54.55